-“This Summer” the A-side of a now out-of-print seven-inch, was the first new Superchunk single since the 2010 release of their widely acclaimed album Majesty Shredding.
+“This Summer” the A-side of this seven-inch, was the first new Superchunk single since the 2010 release of their widely acclaimed album Majesty Shredding.
 The B-side features the band’s own take on Bananarama’s ’80s hit “Cruel Summer.”
 Produced by Scott Solter with artwork featuring photography by Harrison Haynes (Les Savy Fav).

 I like “summer” songs.
 They could be about the actual season, or just be songs listened to most while doing things you do during the summer—taking a road trip, going to the coast, sitting outside on the roof or the porch or the beach or wherever.
 And actually, maybe most of those songs were written during the winter or the spring by someone somewhere cold who was looking forward to summer (because for one thing, if you want a song to come out during the summer, please note that you have to make it long before then).